matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 it.
 Say how it does it, because you are going to have two different answers that both have a "yes", but how they do it differs.
 Write down how they are doing it, not just yes they do it.
 Yes, they have it.
-They have a backup strategy: yes, yes.
+Do they have a backup strategy?
+Yes, yes.
 Well, one may use floppy disks, and one may use replication.
 So say that.

-The other thing you want to do here is: you want to avoid avoid subjective judgment in your text.
+The other thing you want to do here is: you want to avoid subjective judgment in your text.
 Do not do that.
 Just write what the facts are.
 When we look at this from this perspective, this is what it has.
 Or maybe, it does not have this.

 And then what I would advocate, and what we do, is we use colors, which you saw before, some colors on the sheet to show subjectivity.